Office Address:

-I’m a third year Psychology PhD student at the University of Wisconsin-Madison.
 My primary interest is in the nature of visual concepts.
 How are they learned?
 Why are they useful?
 Can machines be taught these concepts?
 I study drawings as a means to answer these questions.
-Take a look at my publications and talks on my CV to the left!

 While at Vassar, I was advised by Ken Livingston and Josh de Leeuw.
 I also spent a summer at the Computation and Cognition Lab at Stanford University as a CSLI intern, working with Judy Fan and Robert Hawkins.